ozchamo/YAKKO/README.md

     - you can tweak the disk sizes if you must - edit YAKKO and look for MASTERDISKSIZE and WORKERDISKSIZE

 **Tested combinations to date with this release:**
-- RHEL 8.5, 8.6, 9.0
-- Fedora 35, 36
-- OpenShift 4.10 (and 4.11 nightly)
+- OpenShift 4.11
+- RHEL 9.1 and Fedora 36
+- NOTE: Fedora 37 users - tested with F37 and it's presenting issues.
+Some operators do not come up all the way and dnsmasq seems to consume a lot of CPU.
+        You can use "yakko infra installcomplete" to mark an unfinished install as 'complete' by YAKKO.
+        After that, you can tinker as necessary - if you figure it out, let me know! (but I haven't given up.)

 **What's the test bed**
 The testbed to build and test YAKKO is an Alienware Aurora R6 with an Intel i7-7700 (4c/8t @ 3.6GHz, ~2017) w/64GB RAM and one m.2 512GB SSD.
 For fun, the largest cluster I have built on it had 6 worker nodes.
-This machine has seen the build of more than 250 OpenShift clusters with YAKKO!
-And my "prod" system?
+This machine has seen the build of more than 300 OpenShift clusters with YAKKO!
+This system has Fedora 37, which is still undergoing issues with some operators not fully coming up.
+Fedora 36 is tested in a VM with nestde virtualisation.
+The current "prod" system is an Intel NUC with a i9 8-core CPU, 64GB RAM, running RHEL 9.1 And my "RHEL 9 dev" system?
 A laptop!
 (It's a sweet Lenovo Thinkpad P1 Gen-3 with 64GB RAM and 8c/16t).
 And no, I have never used spinning disk, if you do, I wish you luck.

 **Nice to Haves**
 - Linux skills - if you are even attempting at using this, you must have some already...